jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 it has a strong intuitionistic or constructive flavor, in that there aren't many axioms about "existence of something" (unlike the case in ZFC): instead we have rules of inferences that directly constructing terms from existing terms.
+Obviously, one can turn an existential axiom into a rule of inference, and here is when we start to see whether an axiom is constructive or not: in set theory, axiom of pairing is clearly constructive in that from two sets $A, B$, one can straightforwardly construct ${A, B}$ as a new term.
+But axiom of choice is clearly not constructive, as we cannot allow infinite - uncountably infinite - numbers of terms in a sequent.

 What makes Lean differ is it is quite classical after all, with the type theoretic axiom of choice and quotient types: the developers made it clear that [""intuitionistic logic support" PRs"" are of "lower priority"](https://leanprover.zulipchat.com/#narrow/stream/270676-lean4/topic/Compartmentalization.20of.20axioms.20in.20Lean.204).